snail007/goproxy/docs/manual/manual.md

 - Clear the entire chain iptables -F chain name such as iptables -t nat -F PROXY
 - Delete the specified user-defined chain iptables -X chain name e.g. iptables -t nat -X PROXY
 - Delete rule from selected chain iptables -D chain name rule details e.g. iptables -t nat -D PROXY -d 223.223.192.0/255.255.240.0 -j RETURN

+### 6.19 UDP Compatibility Mode

+By default, the UDP functionality of the SOCKS5 proxy in the proxy operates in accordance with the SOCKS5 RFC 1928 specification.
+However, there are certain SOCKS5 clients that do not adhere to the specified rules.
+To ensure compatibility with such clients, the `--udp-compat` parameter can be added to activate the compatibility mode for SOCKS5 UDP functionality.

+Additionally, the `-udp-gc` parameter can be utilized to set the maximum idle time for UDP.
+When this time threshold is exceeded, UDP connections will be released.

+### 6.20 Custom DNS

+The `--dns-address` and `--dns-ttl` parameters are used to specify the dns used by the proxy to access the domain name (`--dns-address`)
+As well as the number of seconds for caching the parsing results (--dns-ttl) to avoid the interference of the system dns on the proxy.
+The additional caching function can also reduce the dns parsing time and improve the access speed.
+Translation:
+`Agent sps -p ":33080" --dns-address "8.8.8.8:53" --dns-ttl 300`

+You can also use the parameter `--dns-interface` to specify the bandwidth used for dns resolution, for example: `--dns-interface eth0`, dns resolution will use the eth0 bandwidth, this parameter must be set to `--dns-address` to be effective.

-### 6.18 Help
+### 6.21 Help

 `proxy help sps`

 ## 7.KCP Configuration

 ### 7.1 Configuration Introduction

 Many functions of the proxy support the kcp protocol.
 Any function that uses the kcp protocol supports the configuration parameters described here.
 Therefore, the KCP configuration parameters are introduced here.

 ### 7.2 Detailed configuration